 Some noses are just too large and out of proportion to the face in multiple respects.
 Very large noses can be reduced to a moderate size—but not to a very small size.

-Before & After Surgery to Correct a Nose that is Too Large*
+Before & After Surgery to Correct a Too-Large Nose*

 In the patient shown here, Dr. Parker performed an open rhinoplasty.
 He removed the excess nasal tip cartilage and used sutures to create a smaller and more defined nasal tip.